🇪🇸 Ahora disponible en español | Now available in Spanish →

 Semaglutide vs. Tirzepatide

 Semaglutide (the active ingredient in Ozempic® and Wegovy®) targets the GLP-1 receptor.
-Clinical trials show average weight loss of 15-17% of body weight over 68 weeks.
+In the STEP 1 clinical trial of FDA-approved Wegovy® (not compounded semaglutide), participants achieved average weight loss of approximately 15% of body weight over 68 weeks.
 It's well-studied, effective, and the most widely prescribed GLP-1 medication for weight management.

 Tirzepatide (the active ingredient in Mounjaro® and Zepbound®) is a dual GIP/GLP-1 receptor agonist.
-By targeting two pathways instead of one, clinical trials demonstrated average weight loss of 20-22% of body weight.
+By targeting two pathways instead of one, in the SURMOUNT-1 clinical trial of FDA-approved Mounjaro® (not compounded tirzepatide), participants achieved average weight loss of approximately 21% of body weight.
 For many patients, this dual mechanism translates to more significant results.

-Your physician will recommend the right medication based on your health history, metabolic markers, and treatment goals.
+Your licensed provider will recommend the right medication based on your health history, metabolic markers, and treatment goals.
 There's no one-size-fits-all answer — which is exactly why you need a doctor, not an algorithm.

 Key Differences

-• Semaglutide: Single GLP-1 receptor target, 15-17% avg weight loss, weekly injection
+• Semaglutide: Single GLP-1 receptor target, ~15% avg in STEP 1 trial*, weekly injection

 • Oral GLP-1: Daily tablet option for patients who prefer not to inject